 By the beautiful waterfall at the end of our hike in Nauthúsagil

-Nauthúsagil is located in South Iceland not far from Seljalandsfoss and Gljúfrabúi waterfalls.
-You can rent a car in Reykjavík and drive east on ring-road 1 for some 120 km, then turn left onto Route 249, pass Seljalandsfoss and Gljúfrabúi waterfalls and drive along that road for a while.
+To reach Nauthúsagil drive east on ring-road 1 for approx. 120, then turn left onto Route 249, pass Seljalandsfoss and Gljúfrabúi waterfalls and drive along that road for a while.

 The road becomes a gravel road and changes into F-249, meaning a mountain road, but the rivers to cross are further on in the direction of Þórsmörk.
-It is ok to drive to Nauthúsagil for the first part of F-249 in the summertime, but don't go any further.
+It is quite ok to drive to Nauthúsagil in a 2WD for the first part of the road F-249 in the summertime, but don't go any further.

 Have a lovely time visiting the mystical Nauthúsagil gorge:)